-The psychology curriculum for the Bachelor of Science degree requires 136 hours to graduate, of which 39 must be in psychology.
-The curriculum for the Bachelor of Arts degree requires 136 hours, of which 39 must be in psychology.
-(Note: PS 201, ERH 101, ERH 102, and MA 123 must be passed with a grade of C or better.)
+The psychology curriculum for the Bachelor of Science degree requires 136 hours to graduate, of which 45 must be in psychology.
+(Note: PS 201, ERH 101, and ERH 102 must be passed with a grade of C or better.)

 Synopsis of the B.S.
 Curriculum in Psychology